HELP US HELP OTHERS!

 Was it “unfortunate” that, according to public documents and the publicly available Complaint, the fraudulent lifeguard and water safety instructor Hank Rainey was also Roxie’s buddy counselor in the pool when she drowned?

-Was it “unfortunate” that, according to admissions and the publicly available Complaint, Rainey and the other counselors ignored the fact that they never received the training or any testing required to assume a lifesaving role?
+Was it “unfortunate” that, according to admissions and the publicly available Complaint, Rainey and the other counselors ignored the fact that they never received the training or any testing required to assume a lifesaving role when they were all attending reputable colleges and fully capable of understanding the requirements of legitimate lifesaving training for a child care environment?

 Was it “unfortunate” that, according to public admissions and the publicly available Complaint, none of the fraudulently certified fake lifeguards at the small pool noticed Roxie had drowned until someone outside of the pool screamed?